whyrsm/whyrsm/README.md

 This is what AI coding agents unlock for product people.
 I'm not writing every line — I'm solving problems faster than ever.
 Talk to users, build, ship, measure, repeat.

+And no, it's not vibe coding.
+At least at this scale and stage, I think about architecture, write maintainable code, and build systems that can be handed off to real engineering teams.
+AI accelerates the work, but the technical decisions are mine.

 ---

 ## Background